 II.
 ATM Recommended Policies and Procedures

 ATM respectfully submits for City Council consideration a list of draft policies and procedures for Jobs PILOTs.
 They are drawn from a variety of sources, including policies adopted by other Tennessee cities and best management practices suggested by non-profit organizations.
 We address issues that have come up during the five years we have been following the PILOT process locally.
-ATM looks forward to your discussion and deliberation on this important public policy issue.
-We hope our suggestions are helpful as a starting point.
-Thank you for your leadership.
-Let us know how we can help.
-(ATM/HBS)

 Initial Contact.
 A Company seeking a PILOT meets with Chamber of Commerce economic development staff.

 Ineligible Projects.
 Retail projects and projects for Housing, Entertainment, Hospitality and Recreation are not eligible for a Jobs PILOT.
 Projects that are already underway or have begun construction are not eligible for a PILOT.

 Real v.
 Personal Property.
 Projects involving real property (land & buildings) rather than personal property (specialized equipment) are viewed more favorably.

 Ownership.
 A Company must own the subject property or have an enforceable option to purchase.

 Required Information.
 Company provides information on number of exiting jobs, number of new jobs to be created, average wages to be paid, and amount of investment to be made.

 Jobs.
 A minimum of 50 ? new jobs must be created.
 To be counted, jobs must be at least 1,820 hours/year FTE (an average of 35 hours per week).